substrate-asia/hackathon-2023-winter/projects/16-open-qf/src/backend/packages/governance-scan/README.md

-## Contributor scan
+## Governance scan

-This package scans history blocks, check transfer event, and save related quadratic funding contributor info to database.
+This package scans history blocks, check and save OpenGov referenda and voters data.
+Saved data will be used to check whether an address is an active voter.

 ### How to run